 If you pass, great!
 However, even if you fail, you’re still not out of the Ballpark, there are many online resources to help you learn how to distinguish and recognize tones; Musical U is one of them.
 And don’t forget there is still one thing that can help you to be a great musician even if you are tone deaf and that’s “memory.”
 Playing by memory, put into another perspective, is a way that you can fake it until you learn to play by ear.
 It’s what you can do when all else fails, but you should continue to work on recognizing tones while playing by memory.

 The following is a list that contains 5 easy songs that beginners can learn to play on the piano.
 You should recognize them as I chose these songs in particular not only because they are easy to learn, but they are also popular as well.
 It is easier to learn how to play a song that you have heard before.
 Just don’t be too hasty and don’t get discouraged.
-Contrary to what others may say, nobody, can sit down and play the piano great without first learning and practicing.
+Contrary to what others may say, nobody, can sit down and play the piano great without first learning and practicing, often easiest with piano lessons.
 Therefore, don’t expect too much when you are just starting out.
 It takes time even to play decent, but with a little effort, you can do it… anyone can, you just have to apply yourself.